runicjs/runic/packages/runic/README.md

 - Simple API with a plain JavaScript approach to state updates
 - Updates powered by [Immer](https://immerjs.github.io/immer/) to avoid excessive boilerplate
 - Full TypeScript support with strong type inference
-- Core implementation is less than 25 sloc and has no dependencies
+- Core implementation is ~25 sloc and has no dependencies
 - Optional integrations with Immer, Mutative, and more
 - Efficient updates through granular change detection and selective re-rendering
 - Support for atomic multi-store updates to maintain data consistency